page title icon Fidelcrest Review – Rules, Pros, Cons & Promos (2023)

 However, if you take advantage of the Fast Track option with an Aggressive Account, the minimum trading days requirement is removed, meaning the minute your account passes your profit threshold, you’ve passed and moved on to the Verification Stage.

-What can I trade with Fidelcrest?
+What could I trade with Fidelcrest?

 Fidelcrest doesn’t just cater to forex traders like the rest of the prop trading universe.
 They offer more than 175 tradable assets in the following financial markets: forex, cryptocurrency, indices, gold and silver, commodities, and shares.